bulentkazanci/Cheat-Sheet-Windbg/README.md

 #### 2. Automatic Dump Generation

-Sometimes it is not possible to find a change to collect dump before application crashes.
-Therefore, Windows Error Reporting can be configures so that dumps can be collected in a situation of crash; however, applications that handles their own custom crash reporting are not supported by this feature.
+Sometimes it is not possible to find a chance to collect dump before application crashes.
+Therefore, Windows Error Reporting can be configured so that dumps can be collected in a situation of crash; however, applications handling their own custom crash reporting are not supported by this feature.
 Ultimately, in order to collect dumps automatically, follow the steps below.

 - Open Registery Editor(Regedit).
 - Go to following record.